Somali Civil War (2009–present): 2011

-3 January, Ahlu Sunna Waljamaa official Sheikh Abdi Badel Sheikh Abdullahi, complained about Ethiopian forces in the town of Dolo, in Gedo region.
+On 3 January, Ahlu Sunna Waljamaa official Sheikh Abdi Badel Sheikh Abdullahi, complained about Ethiopian forces in the town of Dolo, in Gedo region.
 The town is controlled by 300 ASWJ and TFG forces, but it is also home to several Ethiopian military bases.
 Ethiopian forces had called on ASWJ fighters in the district to lay down their arms.
 According to a TFG official, three Ethiopian commanders had then come to the town of Dolo and ordered TFG forces to disarm.
 Ethiopian troops then disarmed a number of TFG and ASWJ forces.
 Sheikh Abdullahi alleged that Ethiopian forces were doing this because they were outraged by ASWJ's military capability.

 On 19 November, eyewitness reported large number of Ethiopian troops crossing into Somalia.
 Ethiopian authorities denied this.

-After a multinational conference held on 25 November in Addis Ababa, IGAD announced that the Ethiopian government had agreed to support the allied forces' campaign against Al-Shabaab.
+After a multinational conference held on 25 November in Addis Ababa, IGAD announced that the Ethiopian government had agreed to support the allied forces' campaign against al-Shabaab.

 On 31 December 2011, the Transitional Federal Government soldiers and around 3,000 allied Ethiopian army troops attacked Beledweyne in the early morning, capturing it after hours of fighting.
 They later took control of Baidoa, among other areas.